RichterBros/Mr-Robogers-Neighborhood/README.md

 ## Specs
 The program returns a range of numbers from 0 to the users inputted number:
 * Input: "4"
 * Output: "0, 1, 2, 3, 4"

 Exceptions:
 * Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
 * Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
 * Numbers that contain a 3: all digits are replaced (all digits) with "Won't you be my neighbor?."

 If no number is entered, a promt will display asking the user to enter a number.

-Everytime the user clicks on the "submit your number!" button, page will cycle through threee different images.
+Everytime the user clicks on the "submit your number!" button, page will cycle through three different images.

 The reset button refreshes the page.